siva01c/invest-chat/README.md

 - `/src/pdf_extractor.py`: Script to extract data from PDFs.
 - `/src/embeddings.py`: Script to convert extracted data into vectors and store them in ChromaDB.
 - `/src/retrieve.py`: Script to search for vectors similar to the user’s query.
 - `/src/ai_service.py`: Script to create the system prompt, attach the retrieved context, and send a payload to OpenAI.
+- `/src/chat_history.py`: User chat history object.